 Lao Lao Drink

 Despite what you might think, this isn’t actually the same word repeated twice.
 In Lao pronunciation, the first Lao translates as “alcohol” and the second means Laotian.

 Go to any restaurant or roadside food stall in Laos and look for plastic drinks containers full of fruit and vegetable.

 These are the ingredients of the fresh fruit shake.
 And once you try them you’ll be returning on a regular basis.
-My personal favourite is watermelon, although avocado and lemon comes a close second.
+My personal favourite is watermelon, although avocado and lemon come a close second.

 Since French colonists began planting coffee beans on the higher altitudes of the Bolaven plateau, Laos has had its own supply of coffee.

-Eating and drinking in Laos isn’t expensive – as you can see from our huge budget underspend here.
+Eating and drinking in Laos aren’t expensive – as you can see from our huge budget underspend here.
 There’s a western influence in most tourist areas, so even if you don’t enjoy the sweet and sour, spicy and hot flavours that characterise Laos food then you’ll never be short of choices.
 If however, Laos cuisine is your thing, you’ll be in foodie heaven.